Bryukh/bryukh.github.com/_posts/2023-10-04-you-are-avatar.markdown

 layout : post
 title : You are Avatar
 categories : games
-tags : videogames, gamedesign, avatar, gamingbalance, casualgaming
+tags : videogames gamedesign avatar gamingbalance casualgaming
 ---

 Ah, the age-old debate of immersion and association in video games!
 First off, let me tip my virtual hat to Riot Games — their last #esport promotion video ["GODS ft.
 New Jeans"](https://www.youtube.com/watch?v=C3GouGa0noM) video is truly a feast for the eyes and shows an interesting phenomenon of how people see avatars and themselves in games.